Level 3: Driving test manoeuvres

-To watch more of our driver training videos and to be notified when we publish new videos, follow our YouTube channel.
+To watch more of our driver training videos and to be notified when we publish new videos, follow the How-2-Drive YouTube channel.

 MSPSL stands for Mirrors, Signal, Position, Speed, Look.
 In this video, Howard shows you how to use the MSPSL routine when you’re approaching and emerging from junctions.

 Howard demonstrates how to safely turn right at a crossroads controlled by traffic lights.
 This video was filmed in Norwich at the St. Williams Way and Thunder Lane crossroads.